countzero/windows_llama.cpp/README.md

 ### Rebuild llama.cpp

-Every time there is a new release of [llama.cpp](https://github.com/ggerganov/llama.cpp) you can simply execute the script to rebuild the binaries and update the Python dependencies:
+Every time there is a new release of [llama.cpp](https://github.com/ggerganov/llama.cpp) you can simply execute the script to automatically:

+1. fetch the latest changes
+2. rebuild the binaries
+3. update the Python dependencies

 ```PowerShell
 ./rebuild_llama.cpp.ps1